 I have a Bachelor’s degree in Philosophy from The University of Manchester, a Master’s degree in Library and Information Management from Manchester Metropolitan University, and am currently studying for a Master’s degree in Cultural and Critical Studies at Birkbeck, University of London.

-Simon Bowie is a library systems worker based in the UK.
+Simon Bowie is a culture writer and library systems worker based in the UK.
 He works on implementations and support of open licensing models in higher education libraries and advocates for the use of open-source software in librarianship.
-He writes and speaks on the subjects of ethical practice in librarianship, cryptography and encryption, open access in academic publishing, and opposition to digital surveillance.
+He writes and speaks on the subjects of contemporary cinema, Surrealist cinema, digital culture and video games, ethical practice in librarianship, cryptography and encryption, and open access in academic publishing.
 He’s also studying for an MA in Cultural and Critical Studies at Birkbeck, University of London.

 The header image for this site was taken by Simon Bowie in Deptford, London, UK on 2017-08-27.